sindresorhus/detect-indent/readme.md

 */
 const file = fs.readFileSync('foo.json', 'utf8');

-// tries to detect the indentation and falls back to a default if it can't const indent = detectIndent(file).indent || '    ';
+// Tries to detect the indentation and falls back to a default if it can't const indent = detectIndent(file).indent || '    ';

 const json = JSON.parse(file);